Luigi Einaudi: President (1948–1955)

-On 11 May 1948 he was elected the second President of the Italian Republic.
-At the end of the seven-year term of office in 1955 he became Life Senator.
+On 11 May 1948, he was elected the second President of the Italian Republic.
+At the end of the seven-year term of office in 1955, he became a Life Senator.
 Einaudi was a member of numerous cultural, economic and university institutions.

-He was a supporter of the ideal of European Federalism.
+A staunch liberal in the European, libertarian sense (he invented the Italian term "liberismo" to mean economic liberalism, arguing with Benedetto Croce), he was a supporter of the idea of European Federalism.

-Einaudi personally managed the activities of his farm near Dogliani, producing Nebbiolo wine, for which he boasted to be using the most advanced agricultural developments.
-In 1950, monarchist satirical magazine Candido published a cartoon in which Einaudi is at the Quirinal Palace, surrounded by a presidential guard of honour (the corazzieri) of giant bottles of Nebbiolo wine, each labeled with the institutional logo.
-The cartoon was judged a lèse-majesté by a court of the time, and Giovannino Guareschi, as the director of the magazine, was held responsible and sentenced.
+Einaudi personally managed the activities of his farm near Dogliani, which produced Nebbiolo wine, and he boasted to be using the most advanced agricultural developments.
+In 1950, the monarchist satirical magazine Candido published a cartoon in which Einaudi was at the Quirinal Palace, surrounded by a presidential guard of honour (the corazzieri) of giant bottles of Nebbiolo wine, each labelled with the institutional logo.
+The cartoon was judged a lèse-majesté by a court of the time, and Giovannino Guareschi, the director of the magazine, was held responsible and sentenced.

 Personal life

 Einaudi married Countess Ida Pellegrini (1885-1968) on 19 December 1903.
 Pellegrini was born in Pescantina in 1885 into a family of the Veronese aristocracy, as she was the daughter of Count Giulio Pellegrini.
 She attended the Regia School of Commerce in Turin, where she met her future husband, who was her professor at the time.
-Their son Giulio became a prominent Italian publisher, and their grandson Ludovico a neo-Classical musician.
+Their son Giulio became a prominent Italian publisher, and their grandson Ludovico is a neo-Classical musician.
+Their son Roberto, a mechanical engineer, continued to cultivate his father's beloved winery.

 Their son Mario was a Cornell University professor and active anti-fascist.
 The Mario Einaudi Center for International Studies is named after him.
-Additionally, Mario founded the Fondazione Luigi Einaudi in Turin in honor of his father.
+Additionally, Mario founded the Fondazione Luigi Einaudi in Turin in honour of his father.
+His son is diplomat Luigi R. Einaudi.

-The Einaudi Institute for Economics and Finance (EIEF), a research center of the Bank of Italy, is named after Luigi Einaudi.
+The Einaudi Institute for Economics and Finance (EIEF), a research centre of the Bank of Italy, is named after Luigi Einaudi.

-Einaudi died in Rome on 30 October, 1961 at the age of 87.
+Einaudi died in Rome on 30 October 1961 at the age of 87.